+Iowa Tuition Grant (ITG)

+All Iowa Opportunity Grant

+Education and Training Vouchers (ETV)

 National Presbyterian Scholarships are offered to members of the Presbyterian Church (U.S.A.) who plan to attend one of the participating Presbyterian colleges, including Coe College.
 Students must file a separate application to the Presbyterian Church (U.S.A.) by December 1.
 Only incoming first-year students may apply for these need-based renewable scholarships.
 (Applicants must complete the FAFSA to renew the scholarship.)